apache/celeborn/docs/migration.md

 - Since 0.3.1, Celeborn changed the default value of `celeborn.worker.monitor.disk.check.interval` from `60` to `30`.

+- Since 0.3.1, name of JVM metrics changed, see details at CELEBORN-1007.

 ## Upgrading from 0.2 to 0.3

  - Celeborn 0.2 Client is compatible with 0.3 Master/Server, it allows to upgrade Master/Worker first then Client.